Industry Expertise · June 20, 2024

 Location, location, location

 There are several factors to consider when choosing the right location for your vet practice.
-You may want to lease or buy a space in an area that has lots of foot traffic.
+You may want to lease or buy a space in an area that has a lot of foot traffic.
 However, this could come with higher real estate costs, which could affect your margins.

 On the other hand, you may want to open your practice in a more affordable suburban area that's filled with families who likely have pets.
 Most people in these locations drive rather than walk, so you'll likely want a space that's off a main road but still highly visible and accessible, with plenty of parking.